SimonMoitie/Wonky-Piano/Code/README.md

 echo Running the Wonky Piano at boot sudo python3 /home/pi/Code/client/sm-client-rt.py
 ```
-This will now run the Wonky Piano software after the bootup process has finished.
+This will now start the Wonky Piano software automatically after the boot up process has finished and Timidity++ is running.

 ## Code Overview
 The Wonky Piano operates using two files:
 - room_puzzle_theme.py - Contains the variables and functions that form the basis of the Wonky Piano puzzle.
 - sm-client-rt.py - Connects the Wonky Piano puzzle to the Escape Hub server and provides the main code to run the puzzle levels.
 ### room_theme_puzzle.py
+#### Setting Up The Beams
 The beams are assigned to the LED pixel numbers using a list containing tuples before they are randomised:
 ```python
 beamsAndPixels = [